-A fruit or vegetable will reduce absorption by 17% if the fibre is indigestible and take approximately 3-5 hours to digest.
+A fruit or vegetable will reduce absorption by 17% if the fiber is indigestible and take approximately 3-5 hours to digest.

 In contrast, absorption is boosted by up to 68% when you drink the supplement, and it is absorbed within 15 minutes.

 The act of juicing is actually similar to taking a dietary supplement.
 It takes 20 minutes for foods to begin to circulate throughout the body.